Plan your own Vermont Adventure!

 •Visit Bragg Maple Farm—Sample the Maple syrup or have a creamee.

-•Tour Cabot Creamery—$2 tour of the cheese making facility plus FREE cheese tasting!
+•Tour Cabot Creamery—See a free film about this historic cheese making co-op plus enjoy FREE cheese tasting!

 •Stop at Rainbow Sweets in Marshfield for a cappucino and delicate pastry.
 Owner Bill Tecosky always entertains!